The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Problem setting and assumptions

+\begin{remark} \cref{lem:alg3,prop:GD_unique_param} can also be proved using the notion of a \emph{transfer function} (TF) \cite[\S2.7]{antsaklis}, which is the linear map from the $z$-transform of $(u^t + w^t)$ to the $z$-transform of $y^t$.
+The TF of \eqref{eq:ssalg} is $G(z) = C(zI-A)^{-1}B$ and when two dynamical systems have the same TF, they are equivalent in the sense of \cref{lem:alg3}.
+When $n=2$, $G(z)$ is a rational function with one zero and two poles, one of which must be at $z=1$ by \cref{ass:algform}.
+This leaves three degrees of freedom (the second pole, the zero, and a constant gain).
+Similarly, it is easy to check that the TF for $\bigl(\alpha(1-\beta),\,\beta,\,\frac{\beta}{1-\beta}\bigr)$ is $G(z) = \frac{-\alpha}{z-1}$, which is independent of $\beta$. \end{remark}

-In the next three sections, we focus on the function classes $Q_{m,L}$, $S_{m,L}$, and $F_{m,L}$, respectively.
-For each class, we provide a tractable approach for computing the performance metrics $\rho$ and $\gamma$, and we design algorithms of the form~\eqref{eq:algform0} that provide a near-optimal trade-off between $\rho$ and $\gamma$.
+In the next two sections, we focus on $Q_{m,L}$ and $F_{m,L}$.
+For each, we provide a tractable approach for bounding the convergence rate and sensitivity, and we design algorithms of the form~\eqref{eq:algform0} that effectively trade off these performance metrics.